-- 1. The captain-and ONLY the captain-is permitted to make one official challenge during game play. - a.
-The challenge MUST be made before the next pitch or play has begun to the HOME BASE UMPIRE. - b.
-The clock will stop for up to one minute- the final decision must be made within that matter of time. - c.
+- 1. The captain-and ONLY the captain-is permitted to make one official challenge during game - a.
+The challenge MUST be made before the next pitch or play has begun to the HOME BASE UMPIRE.

+- b.
+The clock will stop for up to three minutes- the final decision must be made within that matter of time.
+The umpire is not required to use the full three minutes to make a final decision if the decision can be made sooner. - c.
 The home base umpire may consult the other umpires and the opposing captain for questions or clarification. - d.
 The Umpire may make the final decision AT ANY TIME and does not need to consult with any particular individual. - e.
 Any player disrupting this process will be subject to a warning; the Player is removed after three warnings. - f.
 If the umpire "overrules" (i.e., rejects) the challenge, play will continue as is. - g.
 If the umpire "sustains" (i.e., accepts) the challenge, the home base umpire must provide a remedy that is most reasonable or call a "do-over" of the play. - h.
 Examples of a challenge can include but are not limited to, A call that may have resulted as an out or safe- including improper touching of bases, a fielder blocking a runner in the baseline, a purposeful unsafe act, etc. - 2.
-Once a captain has used up the challenge, the captain may only ask the Umpire for quick questions of rule clarification, for time elapsed, comments of balls or strikes or to make a substitution.
+Once a captain has used up the challenge, the captain may only ask the Umpire for quick questions of rule clarification, for time elapsed, comments of balls or strikes or to make a substitution. - a.

-a.
 Any attempt to challenge a play or heckling of the Umpire will result in a warning, three warnings, and a player is removed.